GemmaButcher-dev/freestyle_dance/README.md

   * Providing relevant information and links all in one website.
   * Providing a simple and clear navigation bar.
   * Give dancers information about freestyle dance and relevant associated information.
-  * Engaging images to allow dancer to know they have found the site for the correct genre.
+  * Engaging images and video to allow dancer to know they have found the site for the correct genre.
   * Same theme and layout for all pages.
   * Use a maximum of 3 clicks from start to end goal to minimise cognitive